 We believe the single largest driver of faculty salary inequity at CU to be the insufficient funding of faculty salary increases through regular merit review processes, which contributes to salary inequity in three ways.
-First, since unit salary pools have been insufficient to maintain competitive salaries over time through merit raises alone, a secondary salary adjustment system utilizing selective retention raises has developed in order to retain some TTT faculty that might otherwise seek competitive salaries elsewhere.
-Such supplementary raises result in some faculty being paid competitive salaries but can also introduce inequity as these salary adjustments are unavailable to other faculty (with the category of non-TT faculty practically excluded).
-Since retention raises can be affected by considerations other than career merit (often but not always the existence of an outside offer from a peer institution, typically endorsements by chairs and/or salary committees, sometimes based also on the adequacy of campus or college supplementary salary pools), and since their impacts on salary equity within units is typically not a consideration in requesting or approving retention raises, these can result in wide salary inequities among otherwise-comparable faculty.
-Insofar as faculty retention offers require an outside offer, as they do for some but not other units, they may practically exclude faculty with family or other ties to the area, are differentially available to faculty whose access to healthcare access or civil rights are affected by their state of residence, and may have negative impacts on both faculty retention efforts and institutional commitment.[9]
+First, since unit salary pools have been insufficient to maintain competitive salaries over time through merit raises alone, a secondary salary adjustment system utilizing selective retention raises has developed in order to retain TTT faculty that might otherwise seek competitive salaries elsewhere.
+Such supplementary raises serve faculty retention imperatives but can also introduce inequity, as these salary adjustments are made available to some faculty but not others (with the category of non-TT faculty practically excluded).
 Second, salary stagnation caused by insufficient funding for regular merit raises leads to inequities being introduced by the hiring of new faculty at competitive salaries.
 This results in salary compression (a form of salary inequity insofar as compressed salaries are inadequately differentiated by differential career merit).
-Significant inequities can be introduced when starting salaries of new faculty equal or exceed those of more experienced CU faculty or when mid-career faculty are hired at market salaries that far exceed those of internally-promoted colleagues at comparable career stages.

-Finally, we believe that insufficient unit salary pools may also contribute toward failures to comply with existing salary structure assessment mandates.
-Since units are required to address all inequities that are identified through such processes from the same salary pool that is also used for annual merit raises, other faculty raises are likely to be reduced if funds are diverted to address inequities.
+Significant inequities can be introduced when starting salaries of new faculty equal or exceed those of more experienced CU faculty or when mid-career faculty are hired at market salaries that far exceed those of internallypromoted colleagues at comparable career stages.
+Finally, we believe that insufficient unit salary pools may also contribute toward failures to comply with existing salary structure assessment mandates; since units are required to address all inequities that are identified through such processes from the same salary pool that is also used for annual merit raises, other faculty raises are likely to be reduced if funds are diverted to address inequities.

 We recognize the dilemma that this creates for units and campus administration.
-Over the past decade, faculty raise pools approved by the Board of Regents have added approximately as much to faculty salaries (through the combination of merit raises awarded by units and retention raises funded through college and campus skims) as inflation has subtracted from them.
-For most CU Boulder faculty, real salary growth has not been available through the limited salary resources that the university has been able to provide, resulting in stagnant and increasingly uncompetitive salaries for most faculty, with limited exceptions for those receiving significant retention adjustments.

 Maintaining faculty quality through hiring and retention is an institutional imperative that we affirm.
 However, without sufficient support for maintaining competitive salaries for all faculty over time through adequate regular merit raises, this imperative comes into conflict with salary equity objectives, as salary stagnation forces units to choose between paying competitive salaries to some of their faculty and maintaining an equitable salary structure for all faculty.
 We do not believe that units should be forced to choose between these two objectives, and therefore affirm this first guiding principle:

-Principle 1: CU must be able to recruit and retain high-quality faculty, and must be able to pay salaries that are competitive with our AAU peers at every career stage.
+Principle 1: CU must be able to recruit and retain high-quality faculty, and must be able pay salaries that are competitive with our AAU peers at every career stage.
 The CU salary system should not require this imperative to be sacrificed for the sake of greater salary equity, but neither should its pursuit continue to generate wide salary inequities.